Unix CLI as the Native Tool Interface for AI Agents¶

 Design CLI tools for machine consumption:

---jsonflag for structured output agents can parse withoutawk/sed- Distinct exit codes beyond 0/1 to signal specific failure modes
+--jsonflag for structured output agents can parse withoutawkorsed- Distinct exit codes beyond 0 and 1 to signal specific failure modes

---dry-runfor safe mutation preview--yes/--forceto eliminate interactive prompts that block agents- Batch operations to reduce call count
+--dry-runfor a safe preview of a mutation--yesor--forceto remove interactive prompts that block agents- Batch operations to reduce the call count

 --schemafor runtime introspection of accepted arguments